kaa4762/GNNS_final_project/README.md

   - a small sample of our custom .pkl-file with 10 instances
   - a script to create the .pkl-file from the downloaded PADCHEST data

-### lambda_training: first approach to optimize lambda for disentanglement
+### lambda_training: first approach to optimize lambda for disentanglement in single view setting
   - main_colab.ipynb contains all the code that is distributed among the subfolders and .py-files and is also the file we used to conduct our experiments
   - main.py contains functions to run training, re-training, inference and data generation